Infinixius/spud/README.md

 - **Mac** - `Library/Application Support/Shattered Pixel Dungeon/`
 - **Linux** - `.shatteredpixel/shattered-pixel-dungeon/`

+### How do I edit my inventory with this?

+Inventory editing is a bit convoluted at the moment.
+After importing a save, scroll down to the Inventory section and you'll see a list of items.

+The first box is the ID of the item, not the name.
+For example, if you wanted a Wand of Lighting, set it to `wands.WandOfLightning`.
+If you wanted a Battle Axe, set it to `weapon.melee.BattleAxe`.
+A potion of healing would be `potions.PotionOfHealing`, so on and so forth.
+You can view all the items in the game [here](https://github.com/00-Evan/shattered-pixel-dungeon/tree/master/core/src/main/java/com/shatteredpixel/shatteredpixeldungeon/items).

+The second box is the quantity of the item, and the third is the level.

 ### How am I suppose to get my save file on iOS?

 iOS is naturally a very locked down operating system so unless you're jailbroken, good luck.